chenzhe142/front-end-engineer-interview-questions/README.md

 By adding semantic tags to your document, you provide additional information about the document, which aids in communications.

 ### - web accessibility: how to make `<a>` tag accessible?

+1. make the text of `<a>` concise. so that when screen readers read the link, people with disabilities can understand it.
+2. to be continued

 ### - what are the commonly used attributes in order to make tags accessible?
 ### - what is `iframe`?
 ### - can you nest `<a>`?
 ### - what's new in HTML5?
 ### - how to use data attributes?
+To access `data` attribute, use `element.dataset.attributeName`.

 ### - What is Doctype & why its important?
 ### - What are meta tags?